sapandang/cheat-sheet/vscode/format.md

+---
+title: "vscode view all html attributes in a single line"
+description: vscode view all html attributes in a single line
+---

-# view all the html arrtibutes in a single line
+## view all the html arrtibutes in a single line
 > add the setting in the json file. can be viewed by going to setting(UI) vueter than go to default conf then add the line
 ```json
     "vetur.format.defaultFormatter.html": "prettyhtml",